It’s estimated that nearly half of American adults attempt to lose weight each year.

 How it works: There are many types of vegetarianism, but most involve eliminating all meat, poultry, and fish.
 Some vegetarians may likewise avoid eggs and dairy.

-The vegan diet takes it a step further by restricting all animal products, as well as animal-derived products like dairy, gelatin, honey, whey, casein, and albumin.
+The vegan diet takes it a step further restricting all animal products, as well as animal-derived products like dairy, gelatin, honey, whey, casein, and albumin.

 There are no clear-cut rules for the flexitarian diet, as it’s a lifestyle change rather than a diet.
 It encourages eating mostly fruits, vegetables, legumes, and whole grains but allows for protein and animal products in moderation, making it a popular alternative.